onspli/phpdoc-markdown/README.md

 ## Usage

-First, you need to install phpDocumentator.
+First, you need to install phpDocumentor.
 There are multiple options how to install it, one of them is using the PHAR:
 ```bash
 $ wget https://phpdoc.org/phpDocumentor.phar
 ```
-Read more about [installation of phpDocumentator](https://phpdoc.org/).
-Note that phpDocumentator is also available via Composer, however its documentation states
+Read more about [installation of phpDocumentor](https://phpdoc.org/).
+Note that phpDocumentor is also available via Composer, however its documentation states
 > Ah, you discovered our secret.
 There is a phpDocumentor composer package that you could use to install phpDocumentor.
 >
 > However: phpDocumentor is a complex application, and its libraries are used in countless other libraries and applications (2 of our libraries have more than 150 million downloads each); and this means that the chances for a conflict between one of our dependencies and yours is high.
 And when I say high, it is really high.